 The diameter of the turbine’s rotor is 130m, while its swept area is 13,273m².
 The sound level of the turbines during normal operation is 107dB(A).

-The transmission infrastructure for phase one of the Primorskaya windfarm included a 150kV central power distribution station and two 150/35/10kV substations.
+The transmission infrastructure for phase one of the Prymorska wind farm included a 150kV central power distribution station and two 150/35/10kV substations.
 GE supplied high-voltage equipment for the central power distribution station and substations.

-Primorskaya WEP is the first Ukrainian project to feature GE’s digital substation technology, which generates automatic real-time alerts on the status of the equipment.
-It also provides information on disruptions or failures in the equipment.
+Prymorska WEP is the first Ukrainian project to feature GE’s digital substation technology, which generates automatic real-time alerts on the status of the equipment.
+It also provides information on equipment disruptions or failures.

-DS technology offers reliability and situational awareness and ensures a greater utilisation of resources, which cannot be provided by a conventional substation.
-It digitalises all the analogue data at the source and provides information to the personnel via fibre-optic communication links.
+The DS technology offers reliability and situational awareness while ensuring greater utilisation of resources, which cannot be provided by a conventional substation.
+It digitalises all analogue data at the source and provides information to personnel through fibre-optic communication links.

 The substation features a dual star architecture based on parallel redundancy protocol (PRP), which protects all interconnection controllers and protection terminals.

-GE MiCOM P546 differential terminals will be used as part of digital substation technology.
+GE MiCOM P546 differential terminals are used as part of the DS technology.
 The terminals provide high-speed current differential unit protection to the cable lines.
 GE MiCOM P446 relays serve as standby terminals.

-The solution also reduces environmental influences on switchgear and act as an economic alternative to gas-insulated substations.
+The solution also reduces environmental influences on switchgear and acts as an economic alternative to gas-insulated substations.

-A syndicate of four German banks is offering a €90m ($104m) loan for the first phase of the Primorskaya windfarm.
+A syndicate of German banks, including Bayerische Landesbank, KfW IPEX-Bank and Bremer Kreditbank, offered a €90m ($104.8m) loan in August 2018 for the first phase of the Prymorska wind farm.
 The ten-year term loan is guaranteed by the German export credit agency (ECA) Euler Hermes.

-GE Energy Financial Services supported DTEK for raising project finance for stage one of the Primorskaya windfarm.
+GE Energy Financial Services supported DTEK in raising project finance for both phases of the Prymorska wind farm.

 GE Renewable Energy signed a contract with DTEK for the installation and maintenance of 26 turbines in January 2018.
 It is also responsible for the maintenance of the turbines for a period of 20 years.

-DTEK placed a contract with GE Renewable Energy for the supply of an additional 26 turbines for stage two of Primorskaya’s wind project in October 2018.
+DTEK placed a contract with GE Renewable Energy for the supply of an additional 26 turbines for stage two of the wind project in October 2018.